timsvoice/supplementary-buttons-anki/README.md

     Alternatively, if you do not select any text, upon clicking the
     <kbd>Create a table</kbd> button you will be presented with a dialog
     window asking you to specify the number of rows and columns.

+    In the option menu, you can select whether you want your tables to be styled by the add-on (default) or if you prefer to use your own style sheet.

 * a **keyboard key** button (default <kbd>Ctrl</kbd> + <kbd>Shift</kbd> +
     <kbd>K</kbd>):